Update, February 12, 2021: This list was updated to include the OnePlus Buds Z and Sony WH-1000XM4.

 Magnetic housings automatically pause music playback when you connect the earbuds.
 Onboard controls include playback and volume adjustments along with direct access to your virtual assistant.
 You can also immediately switch between paired devices thanks to Quick Switch functionality.
 If you stream video often, then the low-latency mode is ideal for you.
 These are the ultimate headphones for the OnePlus 8 or 8 Pro smartphone.

-Sony’s flagship WH-1000XM3 headset has been on the top of our list for what seems like ages, and for good reason.
+Sony’s flagship WH-1000XM4 headset has been on the top of our list for what seems like ages, and for good reason.
 It’s a powerhouse pair of headphones that marries performance and affordability.
-Active noise-canceling (ANC) technology works wonders here, as midrange and high-pitched sounds are rendered anywhere from four- to six-times quieter than they sound without ANC.
+Active noise-cancelling (ANC) technology works wonders here, and will make your commute bearable.
 Whether you’re stuck working from home or trying to mute out the rumbles of a subway car, these ‘phones are perfect for you.

 Athletes in need of a reliable pair of workout earbuds to go with their OnePlus 8 handset should turn their attention to the Jabra Elite Active 75t.
 These IP57-rated earphones are dust- and water-resistant, making them a great option for a wide variety of applications.
 Battery life is solid for true wireless earphones, with over seven hours of listening on a single charge.
 You also get fast charging support: 15 minutes in the case supplies an hour of battery life.

 Microphone quality is excellent, and other neat features like automatic ear detection and multipoint are supported.
 The latter allows you to connect the Elite Active 75t to two devices at a time as is also supported by the standard Elite 75t and the company’s noise-cancelling headphones.
 Whether you’re a cardio kid or a callisthenic king, the Jabra Elite Active 75t will serve you well.